Course - An integrated approach to subject and vocational education - YFL2030

 Further on evaluation

-The exam is assessed individually using the grading scale A-F, where grades A-E are passing and grade F is failing.
+The exam is assessed individually on a grading scale of A-F, where grades A-E are passed and grade F is failed.

 Specific conditions